goldenfiredo/Swift_GoogleAd2/README.md

 demo for Apple Watch Notification/

-The project should be compiled with Xcode 6.3.2 (Swift 1.2)
+The project should be compiled with Xcode 7 beta  (Swift 2)

+Run on device with iOS9 and watch with WatchOS 2